OpenGamma/Strata/modules/collect/README.md

 ### Overview

-This module provides data structures used by OpenGamma Strata:
+This module provides data structures used by Strata:

 * identifier - standard identifier with scheme and value
 * range - holds representations of ranges